Severe storms in Australia: 15 & 16 December 2023

+25 December 2023

+On Christmas night around 8:30pm Tornadic Supercell storm event begun to build around Cedar Vale east of Jimboomba moving south-south east towards Tamborine Mountain knocking out power lines and toppling and uprooting large trees.
+Several eyewitness accounts spoke of a funnel formation with wind gusts of up to 160 km/h via a private weather station on top of the mountain.
+As it continued to move south-south east towards Wongawallan, houses lost roofs and in some places buildings completely destroyed.
+By 9:05pm–9:15pm it tracked across Upper Coomera and Oxenford where "an image was shared of what can clearly be seen as a tornado making landfall sweeping over Helensvale.
+Houses in Helensvale and Oxenford recorded wind gusts of 204 km/h making these the worst affected areas.
+Almost all mature aged trees were uprooted on both of these roads.
+The tornado then reduced to 169 km/h over Coombabah and caused destruction in Runaway Bay, Hope Island and Paradise Point.
+It then left out through the sea at 9:30pm.
+There were thousands of lightning strikes tracked in the "heat lightning" event.
+Over 130,000 houses were left without power for days following the event as well as long cleanup efforts, known as ‘the largest clean-up in Gold Coast’s history’.

 South Australia

 2016

 On 28 September a storm described as a one-in-50-years event led to the entire state of South Australia losing power.
 There has been widespread flooding throughout the state and more storms have caused further damage.

 Victoria

 2003

 A severe weather event occurred over the city of Melbourne, and surrounding areas of Victoria were tornadoes, from 1 to 6 December 2003.
 The storm formed at around midnight on the night of 2 December.
 The two hours from midnight to 2 am saw extremely heavy rainfall, with some areas recording more than 100mm of rain in that time.
 The rapid rain fall caused flash flooding, which resulted in extensive damage to property.
 At the time the Australian Bureau of Meteorology called the storm a "once in 100 year event", but similarly severe storms struck Melbourne in 2005 and 2010.